 USC Canada is committed to transparency in and accountability for the financial management of funds entrusted to us.
 We are members of and adhere to the ethical standards of both the Canadian Council for International Cooperation and Imagine Canada, and meet all of the requirements and expectations of the Charities Directorate of the Canada Revenue Agency.

-Our major international program, Seeds of Survival, is funded in part by the Department of Foreign Affairs, Trade, and Development (DFATD) of the Government of Canada.
-DFATD contributes approximately 72.5 per cent of the total costs of the program.
+Our major international program, Seeds of Survival, is funded in part by Global Affairs Canada (GAC), a department of the Government of Canada.
+GAC contributes approximately 72.5 per cent of the total costs of the program.
 The remaining 27.5 per cent must be fundraised by USC Canada from Canadian sources.

 Other programs of USC Canada, including The Bauta Family Initiative on Canadian Seed Security, Sow and Save, Seedmap.org and smaller international projects are funded in part through charitable contributions of Canadians and other partner organizations and foundations.